Key actions and positions posted on the intersection of disability and education, jobs, immigration, climate crisis, criminal justice and more

 But there’s more we can do.
 As president, I’ll make federal employment a pathway to workforce inclusion and competitive wages for people with disabilities.
 When President Obama prioritized recruiting and hiring individuals with disabilities for federal jobs, he was able to raise the level of people with disabilities in federal service to 14% of the overall workforce.
 I’ll re-commit to President Obama’s efforts, and I will include federal contractors and internship programs, too.
 I will also explore ways to increase entrepreneurship among individuals with disabilities, including promoting government contracting with disability-owned businesses and financing for startups.

-To make the economy work for people with disabilities, we must also take aim at the ways that the financial industry targets people with disabilities, who can face higher risks of identity theft, financial abuse, and financial fraud, as well as limited incomes, making them less likely to be banked and more likely to borrow from payday lenders.
+To make the economy work for people with disabilities, we must also take aim at the ways that the financial industry targets people with disabilities, who can face higher risks of identity theft, financial abuse, and financial fraud, as well as limited incomes, making them less likely to be banked and more likely to borrow from payday lenders or start using even the best money making apps.
 I’ll create a position at the Consumer Financial Protection Bureau to coordinate and expand the Bureau’s existing services for people with disabilities.

 3. What specific workforce development strategies do you support that will empower youth with disabilities?